 Last night, what you most likely heard was not your neighbour smashing a plate, but the sound of millions of mid-twenty-year-olds’ hearts around the globe shatter into a million pieces.
 It was when MySpace admitted to having lost over 12 years worth of music, meaning 50+ million songs by 14+ million artists from 2003 to 2015 were—just like that—vortex-d into the infinity of the internet, lost and untraceable—gone for good.
-“As a result of a server migration project, any photos, videos, and audio files you uploaded more than three years ago may no longer be available on or from MySpace,” a statement by what could be considered the first successful embodiment of the invention that’s now become essential to our lives, social media.
+“As a result of a server migration project, any photos, videos, and audio files you uploaded more than three years ago may no longer be available on or from MySpace,” a statement by what could be considered the first successful embodiment of the invention that’s now become essential to our lives, social media, reads.
 Whereas now, our entire circle of acquaintances can be reached through messaging in the virtual, there was a time when our first and only friend on the WWW was Tom, the sympathetic white dude (and as it turns out, Co-Founder of MySpace) that’d greet you when logging in, kind of like Clippy, Microsoft Word’s infamous default assistant, the helpful paper clip.

 Notorious for its heartwarmingly tacky layout designs, an interface barely more appealing than straight-up html surfaces, MySpace was an online haven, an escape route from reality for an entire generation of now so-called digital natives.
 In 2006, it was the most visited site in the US, surpassing even Google.
 Next to photo sharing, wall postings, hopping through friends’ profiles or joining groups of like minded IRL-introverts, its music features in particular became a beneficial asset to many a musician.
 Bands and solo artists were able to share their music, events and communicate with international supporters through keeping an up-to-date profile.
 This would later help launch the careers of some of your then-favourite acts.
 Above and beyond anything else, in hindsight it seems that MySpace was the mainstream breakthrough of this world’s final, now-dead(?), musical subculture: Emo.
 Spiky hair, airtight, black skinny jeans, raccoon eyes and studded belts at their visual core, emo artists arose when—or because of—MySpace’s peak.
 Unfortunately, it is this exact time period that has now vanished from the page’s gem-packed history.